West Sussex Carers Online title with a colourful picture of a paperchain of people

 • physiotherapy

-Professionals offer an assessment of an assessment of needs of the person with the learning difficulty and their carers and help identify services and support to meet those needs.
+Professionals offer an assessment of needs of the person with the learning difficulty and their carers and help identify services and support to meet those needs.
 Professional services include skills training, counselling, advocacy, management of physical and mobility needs, help in addressing emotional, relationship and behavioural difficulties and provision of information.
 The team offers a specialist service, supporting individuals and carers over a range of problems.

 Carers can contact the West Sussex Community Teams direct:

-• Chichester area:
+• For the Chichester area:

 72 Stockbridge Road, Chichester PO19 2QJ